walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

     Blackrock Castle

-...You might be wondering why there's no enclosing `'` single quotes.
+...You might be wondering why there's no enclosing `'` single quote.
 When telling the computer to store some text, you have to put `'` (that's the single-quote character) at the start and end of the text.
 The computer doesn't store these quote characters, only the text between them.
 The computer will store the variables while the Minecraft Server is running.
 Repeat the last command you entered by pressing the `/` key then the UP arrow key on your keyboard, then pressing enter.
 You can repeat that statement as many times as you like and the computer will always display the same value.
 You can change the value like this...

     /js location = 'Mahon Point'

 ...notice this time I didn't use the `var` keyword.
 I didn't need to.
 The `var` keyword is only needed when you first create the variable.
 Now execute this command...

     /js echo( self, location )

 ...and it displays...

     Mahon Point

-Variables can be created and changed easily in Javascript.
+Variables can be created and changed easily in JavaScript.
 Along with the variables you'll create in your in-game commands and scripts, there are handy *free* variables created for you by ScriptCraft.
 One such variable is `self`, it contains information about the current player (that's you)...

     /js echo ( self, self.name )

 ... displays something like the following...

     walterh